port-labs/port-docs/docs/complete-use-cases/service-maturity.md

 In this guide, you will implement a service maturity model using Port's [GitHub Action](../integrations/github/github-action.md).

-When finishing this tutorial, you will have a well-defined service maturity environment that will use customized `Checks` that run periodically that determines each `Service`'s maturity within the organization:
+After you finish the tutorial, you will have a well-defined service maturity environment that will use customized `Checks` that run periodically.
+They determine each `Service`'s maturity within the organization:

 Services
 ![Services](../../static/img/tutorial/complete-use-cases/service-maturity/services.png)